 If someone approaches you with the words for the ‘church’ or ‘bracelet’ or ‘gift’ or ‘magic’ or ‘trick’ and they are carrying strings, just put your hands in your pockets and keep walking.
 For those string men who are more aggressive, politely say “Non, merci” but most importantly – keep on walking – do not stop.
-Be courteous but firm, and the string man who’s targeted you will usually then move on to the next victim.
-If you really want a string bracelet as a souvenir, you can easily get one free: Just pick up strings that unhappy tourists have discarded on the steps leading up to the Basilica.
+Be courteous but firm, and the string man who’s targeted you will usually then move on to his next victim.
+If you really want a string bracelet as a souvenir, you can easily get one free: Just pick up the strings that unhappy tourists have discarded on the steps leading up to the Basilica.

 1. Use an underclothing money belt or wallet to keep valuables hidden from pickpockets who often work with the string men.
 They offer immeasurable peace of mind. and there are various comfortable and discreet styles for both men and women.

 2. Keep larger valuables safe with an anti-pickpocket proof daypack or bag.